Trilarion/opensourcegames/entries/not_pacman.md

 - Assets license: WTFPL
 - Developer: Sam Hocevar

-Pacman-style game with gravity in which the player controls the rotation of the game field.
+With gravity in which the player controls the rotation of the game field.

 ## Building